cbrunet/typo3-cb_foundation/Documentation/AdministratorManual.rst

 ---------------------

-A other simple way to customize the CSS of your website is to generate the custome CSS file using the tool_ on the Foundation website.
+A other simple way to customize the CSS of your website is to generate the custom CSS file using the tool_ on the Foundation website.
 After downloading the generated zip archive, you simply need to copy the ``css/foundation.min.css`` file somewhere on your website installation, and to modify the ``plugin.tx_cbfoundation.settings.css_path`` TypoScript constant to point to it,